 Can Parents Control Grandparents Visitation Times?

 There are some situations in which a child’s parent or parents may be unfit.
-It is possible in some situations for the third party to petition for legal decision-making authority for their grandchild.
+It is possible in some situations for the third party to petition for legal decision-making authority for their grandchild based on grandparents rights.
 However, these petitions will be denied unless the court finds the following factors are true: